endurantgames/cosmiclegends/src/crisis/hero_phase.md

 If two or more heroes aren't present at a Crisis, one of the heroes at the scene can use their turn to sound a General Alert and call for help.
-The cost of a General Alert is 1 success per hero called.
+The cost of a General Alert is 1 success from the Teamwork Pool per hero called.

 The heroes arrive at the start of the *next* Hero Phase, and can act normally during that turn.
 They can describe their arrivals, but unlike